theoxylo/minecraft_mod_thx/README.txt

 And of course, thanks to Notch and the Mojang team for the pure goodness that is Minecraft.

 CHANGELOG
 ---------
 v011: for use with Minecraft and ModLoader beta 1.8.1
+v011: added back right-click exit function
+v011: fixed judder when auto-level turned off
+v011: adjusted on-demand auto-level (K key by default)

 v010: for use with Minecraft and ModLoader beta 1.8.1
 v010: now using DamageSource for rocket attack owner check
 v010: removed explosion from rocket strike, added flame marker
 v010: increased rocket entity damage, crash damage, max health
 v010: removed helicopter death particle spawn and increased explosion
+v010: removed right-click exit, use 'Y' key by default
-v010: added map creation function, key 'o' by default
+v010: added map creation function, key 'O' by default

 v009: for use with Minecraft and ModLoader beta 1.7.3
 v009: adjusted attack and health values